Lancia Appia

 The Lancia Appia is a passenger car introduced in 1953 by Italian car manufacturer Lancia as a replacement for the Ardea, and which remained in production for ten years.

 The Appia was the last in a long line of Lancia production cars dating back to the Lancia Lambda (introduced in 1922) to use sliding pillar front suspension.
 All three series produced had a 1089cc Lancia V4 engine.

 In addition to the saloon, a number of special bodied Appias were produced, including a coupé by Pinin Farina, a convertible and 2-door saloon by Vignale and an aluminium-bodied GT by Zagato, as well as light commercial vehicle variants.

 In total 107,000 Appia were built: 98,000 saloons, 3,863 commercial vehicles, and 5,161 chassis supplied to coachbuilders.
+Following a custom started in the postwar years, the new model was named after a Roman consular road, the Via Appia.

 The saloon

 Background

 In 1950 Lancia had introduced its first all-new postwar model, the Lancia Aurelia, a small but expensive luxury car with sophisticated engineering features like the first ever V6 engine, inboard rear brakes and a transaxle gearbox.
 Alongside it Lancia was still producing the Lancia Ardea, a pre-war design that although once innovative was in need of replacement.

 The new small Lancia was designed under engineer Vittorio Jano.
 Initially an updated version of the Ardea's 17° V4 engine was considered, but a clean-sheet design was ultimately chosen.
 At little over 10°, the new V4 had the narrowest angle of any V4 engine, and used solutions unprecedented at Lancia, like dual in-block camshafts in place of overhead ones.
 As the Ardea resembled a scaled-down Aprilia, the Appia mimicked the Aurelia's appearance, substituting its exotic parts with more cost-effective ones, such as a solid axle and a four-speed gearbox in block with the engine.
 For its mechanical features—sliding pillar front suspension, V4 engine, rear-wheel drive, absence of a centre pillar—the Appia can be considered the last in a line of Lancias which stretched back to the 1922 Lambda.
-Following a custom started in the postwar years, the new model was named after a Roman consular road, the Appian Way.